-Galooli is active in the fourth generation of these systems, which are based on artificial intelligence.
+Galooli is active in the fourth generation of these fleet management systems, which are based on artificial intelligence.
 “We know how to adapt the systems to the vehicle fleet, to produce a profile for each driver, and mainly to conduct monetizing – monetary evaluation of the driving, the use and the maintenance of the vehicle, providing a forecast of faults and assisting in proper preemptive management, and training drivers to drive economically.
 As part of the collection of information from customers, Galooli also reviews the salary terms in the field and can tell the customer whether he is paying his professional drivers more or less than the market prices.

 Galooli is already managing a pilot project together with a large European vehicle manufacturer for the integration of its system already on the production line and is holding talks with other manufacturers.
 Already this year we will see cars coming to Israel with the system installed in them for the Israeli market.
 It is also conducting talks with the UK Subaru and Isuzu importer to install it in the cars it sells.
 “Dani Haloutz is leading our activity vis-a-vis the British.
 He not only deals with strategy but is helping to bring deals,” explains Barel.